 Have you ever wondered at what stage you can see the new crescent moon?

-telescopic sighting of the new crescent moon may be possible from the west coast
+telescopic sighting of the new crescent moon may be possible from as far east as

-naked eye under excellent conditions may come from north-eastern parts of Brazil
+with the naked eye under excellent conditions may come from eastern Africa and

-their sightings of the new crescent moon between October 1st and October 3rd and
+their sightings of the new crescent moon between October 30th and November 1st

 Please note: If you have subscribed to our